Computational fluid dynamics: Background and history

 marker-and-cell method.
 Fromm's vorticity-stream-function method for 2D, transient, incompressible flow was the first treatment of strongly contorting incompressible flows in the world.

 The first paper with three-dimensional model was published by John Hess and A.M.O.
 Smith of Douglas Aircraft in 1967.
 This method discretized the surface of the geometry with panels, giving rise to this class of programs being called Panel Methods.
 Their method itself was simplified, in that it did not include lifting flows and hence was mainly applied to ship hulls and aircraft fuselages.
 The first lifting Panel Code (A230) was described in a paper written by Paul Rubbert and Gary Saaris of Boeing Aircraft in 1968.
 In time, more advanced three-dimensional Panel Codes were developed at Boeing (PANAIR, A502), Lockheed (Quadpan), Douglas (HESS), McDonnell Aircraft (MACAERO), NASA (PMARC) and Analytical Methods (WBAERO, USAERO and VSAERO).
 Some (PANAIR, HESS and MACAERO) were higher order codes, using higher order distributions of surface singularities, while others (Quadpan, PMARC, USAERO and VSAERO) used single singularities on each surface panel.
 The advantage of the lower order codes was that they ran much faster on the computers of the time.
 Today, VSAERO has grown to be a multi-order code and is the most widely used program of this class.
-It has been used in the development of many submarines, surface ships, automobiles, helicopters, aircraft, and more recently wind turbines.
+It has been used in the development of a number of submarines, surface ships, automobiles, helicopters, aircraft, and more recently wind turbines.
 Its sister code, USAERO is an unsteady panel method that has also been used for modeling such things as high speed trains and racing yachts.
 The NASA PMARC code from an early version of VSAERO and a derivative of PMARC, named CMARC, is also commercially available.

 In the two-dimensional realm, a number of Panel Codes have been developed for airfoil analysis and design.
 The codes typically have a boundary layer analysis included, so that viscous effects can be modeled.
 Richard Eppler developed the PROFILE code, partly with NASA funding, which became available in the early 1980s.
 This was soon followed by Mark Drela's XFOIL code.
 Both PROFILE and XFOIL incorporate two-dimensional panel codes, with coupled boundary layer codes for airfoil analysis work.
 PROFILE uses a conformal transformation method for inverse airfoil design, while XFOIL has both a conformal transformation and an inverse panel method for airfoil design.

 An intermediate step between Panel Codes and Full Potential codes were codes that used the Transonic Small Disturbance equations.
 In particular, the three-dimensional WIBCO code, developed by Charlie Boppe of Grumman Aircraft in the early 1980s has seen heavy use.